TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles.md

 ### HDR Formats

-- You have a 4K TV and a hardware media player device (such as Roku, AppleTV, Shield, SmartTV App, etc.) that supports several HDR formats (such as Dolby Vision, HDR10, HDR10+, etc.).
+- You have a 4K TV and a hardware media player device (such as Roku, Apple TV, Shield, SmartTV App, etc.) that supports several HDR formats (such as Dolby Vision, HDR10, HDR10+, etc.).

 {! include-markdown "../../includes/cf/radarr-all-hdr-formats.md" !}